 There is so many beautiful patterns for knit socks, for babies, kids and adults, but I could not find so many crochet ones.
 That’s why I decided to make my own.
 I am so happy to share with you my new crochet pattern for baby socks.
 The pattern is made with a bit thinner yarn that I usually use.
 It is a Sport weight yarn.
 I bought it in so many of different colors, took my 3.0 mm crochet hook and started crocheting.
 I came up with this simple crochet tutorial available here as a written pattern, a video tutorial on my Youtube channel and for those who would like to have it as a PDF file, jump to my pattern store on Etsy.

 Here is what you will need for this project (These links are affiliate links.
-You don’t have to buy the products from here but I link them to make it easy for you guys to find them.
 Purchasing through this links earns me a small commission with no extra cost to you.
 So if you decide to purchase through them, know that you are awesome!
-Thanks! 🙂):
+Thanks! 🙂)

 - YARN: For this pattern, I was using Sport weight yarn.
 It is a bit thinner than I usually use, but I bought a bunch of it for this project and I have to admit, I am obsessed.
 As always, it’s 100% cotton yarn and it comes in a variety of different colors.
 (HERE!)